Open about tax

 - we believe it is important to pay our fair share of tax in accordance with all relevant laws and regulations at the right time

 - we are open and honest in all dealings with tax authorities and communicate with HMRC regularly on significant tax issues affecting our business

 - we do not and will not use tax havens for tax avoidance purposes and we do not use artificial tax avoidance schemes to reduce the Co-op’s tax liabilities

 - we are open about the global location of our subidiaries, and a full list can be found on our website here

 We recognise that tax is a complex subject and sometimes help will be needed to understand the tax implications of our business decisions.
-The Co-op has an in-house tax team to assess such decisions on a day to day basis, with the support of appropriate tax reporting processes and systems.
-On occasion, external support from tax advisers may also be sought to provide specialist resourcing if needed.
+The Co-op has a professional in-house tax team to assess such decisions and provide guidance on a day to day basis.
+External support from tax advisers may also be sought to provide specialist resourcing if needed.

-Responsibility for all tax reporting and adherence to the Tax Policy sits with the Tax department who report to the Chief Finance Officer, Ian Ellis, who is ultimately responsible for the tax affairs of the Co-op.
+Responsibility for all tax reporting and adherence to the Tax Policy sits with the Tax department who report to the Chief Finance Officer who is ultimately responsible for the tax affairs of the Co-op.